 There is a duality between Consistency and Isolation – as a practical matter, it is not possible to provide strong Consistency without strong Isolation and vice versa.
 YottaDB provides strong Consistency and Isolation.
 Strict Serializability implies strong Consistency and Isolation, and vice versa.

 Durability is the property that once a transaction is committed, the database state change it represents is permanent, even if the computer crashes.
 YottaDB implements Durability by logging each transaction to a journal file, and “hardening” that journal file to non-volatile storage as part of the logic that commits a transaction.

-While Durability is based on recovering application state from persistent non-volatile storage, business continuity of an application requires recovery of application state even in the face of loss of that non-volatile storage, e.g., the unplanned loss of a data center or a geography.
+While Durability is based on recovering application state from persistent non-volatile storage, business continuity of an application requires the recovery of application state even in the face of the loss of that non-volatile storage, e.g., the unplanned loss of a data center or a geography.
 Furthermore, in the event of unplanned loss of a data center or a geography, a mission critical application should continue to be available from another data center.

 YottaDB achieves business continuity with real-time replication.
-Transactions are processed on a single instance for serialization performance (serialization is slower when it the decision making required for strict serialization is distributed over multiple instances).
+Transactions are processed on a single instance for serialization performance (serialization is slower when the decision making required for strict serialization is distributed over multiple instances).
 As journal records are written to journal files, those updates are streamed in real time to as many as 16 secondary instances.
 Each of those 16 secondary instances can stream the updates it receives in real time to 16 more instances (for up to 256 tertiary instances), and so on, without any limit imposed by YottaDB.

 In the event of loss of the instance in that primary role, any of the instances to which it is replicating can be switched from a secondary (or tertiary, or other downstream role) to the primary role.
 When the instance in the original primary role is recovered, it operates in a secondary role, and catches up with transactions processed by the instance that took over the primary role.